-Getting hold of a permit to hike the Narrows top down is challenging and you need to be extremely organized.
-For most visitors to Zion, one day will be allocated to hiking notorious Angels Landing and the other day for hiking as far up the Narrows as possible.
+For most visitors to Zion, one day will be allocated to hiking Angels Landing and the other day for hiking from the bottom up as far possible into The Narrows.

-In October 2019, we hiked up and back down the Virgin River for a total of 8 hours, wading through water ankle deep, shin deep, knee deep and even waist deep.
-That’s what it takes to reach Big Springs, the furthest point permitted on a bottom up day hike return.
+We hiked The Narrows from the bottom up and back down the Virgin River for a total of 8 hours, wading through water ankle deep, shin deep, knee deep and even waist deep.
+That’s what it takes to reach Big Springs, the furthest point permitted on a bottom up day hike return in The Narrows.

-But the beauty of the bottom up day hike is you only go as far as you feel comfortable, safe and fit.
+But the beauty of hiking the slot canyon bottom up is that you only go as far as you feel comfortable.
+Then, you simply turn around and head back the same way.

 What Is The Famous Narrows Hike In Zion National Park?

-Remember, this is not a challenge – you don’t have to make it to the end!
+However, this hike is not a challenge and you don’t have to make it to the end.
+Getting all the way to Big Springs is challenging and it will take you almost all day.

-Many people will combine the Narrows with other hiking trails such as Angels Landing or Canyon Overlook in Zion National Park on the same day.
+Many people will combine the Narrows with other hiking trails such as The Watchman Trail, Angels Landing or Canyon Overlook in Zion National Park on the same day.

 Is Fitness A Major Factor When Hiking The Narrows?